soundpress/RulesOfNYC/docs/c20/index.rst

 (c) Proof of Identity.
 An individual Transferee and all Business Entity Persons of a Business Entity Transferee must:

-   (1) Provide proof of identity in the form specified in 35 RCNY § 58-04(a) of this Chapter, and
+   (1) Provide proof of identity in the form specified in 35 RCNY § 58-04(a), and

    (2) Disclose any trade name under which the Transferee intends to operate.